 - Observe and record the positions and conditions of bodies and related evidence.

-Coroners with little to no experience tend to make between $37390 and $48810 while the more experienced ones make over $84600 per year.
+Coroners with little to no experience tend to make between $38320 and $50620 while the more experienced ones can earn over $90980 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Coroner is to move to a higher paying state like DC.
-Right now, the highest paying states for Coroners are DC, MA, CT, NY and CA.
+One of the easiest ways to increase your salary as a Coroner is to move to a higher paying state like DC.
+Right now, the highest paying states for Coroners are DC, CT, WA, NJ and MA.

-3 other factors that can increase your salary as A Coroner is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Coroner is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Coroners what degree they had when they got the job and most of them said they had a High School Diploma followed by Associates degree.
+We asked other Coroners what degree they had when they got the job and most of them said they had a High School Diploma followed by an Associate’s Degree.

 Pros and Cons